Graduate-entry English language requirements

 Master of Social Work (Qualifying)

-The demonstrated English-language proficiency required of people seeking to enrol in the MSW(Qualifying) is an overall IELTS of 7.5 with minimum of 7.0 in all bands.
+The minimum IELTS requirement for admission to the MSW(Qualifying) is an overall score of 7.5 with 7.0 in all bands.

 Master of Teaching

 The English proficiency requirement for admission to the program is more exacting than for many other graduate courses.
 This is because all teachers in Australian schools where Master of Teaching candidates undertake the professional experience component of their coursework must have a good command of the English language.

-Candidates must be good to very good users of English, especially spoken English.
-The minimum requirements for enrolment in the Master of Teaching are:
+The minimum requirements for admission to the Master of Teaching are:

-- IELTS 7.5 with a minimum of 7.0 in Writing and Reading and a minimum of 8.0 in Listening and Speaking.
+- IELTS: overall score of 7.5 with 7.0 in reading and writing and 8.0 in listening and speaking.

 Accreditation and employers' expectations

-The NSW Department of Education and Communities, the major employer of teachers in NSW, requires teachers from non-English backgrounds to sit an English proficiency test before employment.
-The details of the minimum requirements are available on the Board of Studies, Teaching & Educational Standards NSW (previously NSW Institute of Teachers) website.
+The NSW Department of Education, the major employer of teachers in NSW, requires teachers from non-English speaking backgrounds to sit an English proficiency test before employment.
+Details of the minimum requirements are available on the Board of Studies, Teaching & Educational Standards NSW website.